richorama/ODIN/readme.md

 ## The Interface

-The ODIN interface is designed to be an extremely basic key-value store.
-It also async.
+The ODIN interface is designed to be an extremely basic key/value store.
+It's also async.

 ```cs
 public interface IOdin